jiyapalrecha35/Google.github.io/README.md

 ### 27.**Bloom Filters:**
 - Google Chrome uses a Bloom filter to quickly check if a URL might be harmful.
 When you try to access a URL, Chrome checks with a local Bloom filter in your browser first.
 This filter contains hashed malicious URLs.
 If the Bloom filter suggests the URL might be harmful, Chrome checks with Google’s servers for further verification.
 If the Bloom filter indicates the URL is safe, Chrome skips the server check, saving time and resources.

 - Google leverages Bloom filters in its big data systems to expedite data retrieval processes.
 Systems like Apache Cassandra and HBase, which handle massive volumes of data, utilize Bloom filters for quick data retrieval.
 By employing Bloom filters, Google enhances the efficiency of indexing and searching operations, optimizes distributed storage systems, and aids in network traffic engineering.

+[View code here](https://github.com/jiyapalrecha35/Google.github.io/blob/main/codes/bloomfilters.cpp){:target="_blank"}<br><br>